espressif/vscode-esp-idf-extension/docs_espressif/en/commands.rst

    * - Monitor QEMU Device
      - As described in :ref:`QEMU documentation <qemu>`, this command will start a terminal to monitor the ESP32 QEMU from the project Dockerfile with the current project binaries.
    * - New Project
-     - Launch UI with a ESP-IDF project creation wizard using examples templates from ESP-IDF and ESP-ADF.
+     - Launch UI with an ESP-IDF project creation wizard using examples templates from ESP-IDF and ESP-ADF.
    * - NVS Partition Editor
-     - Launch UI to create a CSV file for `ESP-IDF Non-Volatile Storage Library <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html>`_
+     - Launch UI to create a CSV file for `ESP-IDF Non-Volatile Storage Library <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html>`_.
    * - Open ESP-IDF Terminal
      - Open a terminal with IDF_PATH and Python virtual environment activated.
    * - Partition Table Editor
-     - Launch UI to manage custom partition table as described in `ESP-IDF Partition Tables <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html>`_
+     - Launch UI to manage custom partition table as described in `ESP-IDF Partition Tables <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html>`_.
    * - Pick a Workspace Folder
      - When using a Visual Studio Code workspace with multiple workspace folders, this command allows you to choose which workspace folder to apply this extension’s commands to.
-More information in :ref:`working with multiple projects <multiple projects>`.
+More information can be found in :ref:`working with multiple projects <multiple projects>`.
    * - Remove Editor Coverage
-     - Remove editor colored lines from **Add Editor Coverage** command
+     - Remove editor colored lines from **Add Editor Coverage** command.
    * - Run idf.py reconfigure Task
      - This command will execute **idf.py reconfigure** (CMake configure task), which is useful for generating compile_commands.json for the C/C++ language support.
    * - Run ESP-IDF-SBOM Vulnerability Check